 The Ontario County Road 16 Pedestrian and Bicycle Accommodations Feasibility Study is subject to State Environmental Quality Review Act (SEQRA) review because the actions proposed may potentially impact the environment.
-The Ontario County Road 16 Pedestrian and Bicycle Accommodations Feasibility Study is a Type I Action because the construction of the trail is an action that will involve the physical alteration of 10 acres or more.
+The Ontario County Road 16 Pedestrian and Bicycle Study is a Type I Action because the construction of the improved roadway and walkway is an action that will involve the physical alteration of 10 acres or more.
 The SEQRA process for this project will involve a coordinated review as follows: